-.2203(a) An applicant proposing to establish a new End Stage Renal Disease facility shall document the need for at least 10 stations based on utilization of 3.2 patients per station per week as of the end of the first operating year of the facility, with the exception that the performance standard shall be waived for a need in the State Medical Facilities Plan that is based on an adjusted need determination.

-- -NA- BMA Cary is an existing facility. - .2203(b) An applicant proposing to increase the number of dialysis stations in an existing End Stage Renal Disease facility or one that was not operational prior to the beginning of the review period but which had been issued a certificate of need shall document the need for the additional stations based on utilization of 3.2 patients per station per week as of the end of the first operating year of the additional stations. - -C- In Sections II.1, page 16 and III.7, page 37, the applicant projects to serve 90 in-center patients by the end of Year 1, which is 3.21 patients per station (90 / 28 = 3.21). - .2203(c) An applicant shall provide all assumptions, including the methodology by which patient utilization is projected. - -C- In Section II.1, pages 17-18 and Section III.7, pages 34-37, the applicant provides the assumptions and methodology used to project utilization of the proposed facility.
+- .2203(a) An applicant proposing to establish a new End Stage Renal Disease facility shall document the need for at least 10 stations based on utilization of 3.2 patients per station per week as of the end of the first operating year of the facility, with the exception that the performance standard shall be waived for a need in the State Medical Facilities Plan that is based on an adjusted need determination. - -NA- BMA Southwest Wake is an existing facility. - .2203(b) An applicant proposing to increase the number of dialysis stations in an existing End Stage Renal Disease facility or one that was not operational prior to the beginning of the review period but which had been issued a certificate of need shall document the need for the additional stations based on utilization of 3.2 patients per station per week as of the end of the first operating year of the additional stations. - -C- In Sections II.1, page 18 and III.7, page 37, the applicant projects to serve 120 in-center patients by the end of Operating Year 1, which is 4.0 patients per station (120 / 30 = 4.0).
+See Criterion (3) for discussion which is incorporated hereby as if set forth fully herein. - .2203(c) An applicant shall provide all assumptions, including the methodology by which patient utilization is projected. - -C- In Section II.1, pages 17-18 and Section III.7, pages 35-37, the applicant provides the assumptions and methodology used to project utilization of the proposed facility.
+See Criterion (3) for discussion which is incorporated hereby as if set forth fully herein.